 Treatment Options for Seborhheic Keratosis

 Treatment of SKs is usually not necessary, but may be desired for cosmetic reasons.
 Under local anesthesia, they may be removed with a scalpel, scraped off with a special instrument, or burned off with an electric current.
 The most common treatment for SKs is liquid nitrogen therapy.
-However, all of these treatments have the potential to leave behind a white mark or scar.
-Eskata is a new treatment that is able to remove the SKs without leaving a scar or affecting the pigment in the skin.
+However, all of these treatments have the potential to leave behind a white mark or small scar.

 Contact us with any other questions or to make an appointment with a dermatologist.